 -

-Step 1 of 3: Load your pass into the app: After buying the pass, you are sent a confirmation email with your pass number.
-Follow the instructions to load the pass into the Railplanner app by entering your pass number.
+When you buy the pass, you are sent a confirmation email with your pass number.
+Follow the instructions to load the pass into the Rail Planner app by entering your pass number.

 -

-Step 2 of 3: Connect your pass to a trip...
-The next step is to create a Trip and connect the pass to it.
-Think of a Trip as a holding pen, a personal folder in which you can store potential journeys (individual trains or journeys involving multiple trains) found using the app's journey planner that you may or may not end up taking with your pass.
+The next step is to create a trip and connect your pass to it.
+Think of a trip as a holding pen, a personal folder in which you can store potential journeys (individual trains or journeys involving multiple trains) found using the app's journey planner that you may or may not end up taking with your pass.
 You can call the trip anything you like, My Big Interrail Trip, Mark's European Odyssey, Fred, whatever.
 Your trip lives in the My trip tab on the app.
 A pass can only be connected to one trip.

 -

 Even after doing this, you can still change your mind - you can alter the start date any time until 23:59 the day before, Central European Time.
-However, once the first pass day has started at 00:00 CET, you can't change your mind.
+But once the first pass day has started at 00:00 CET, you can't change your mind, that travel day is used.

 -

-Look up trains using the app's planner...
 Open the app, click on Planner at the bottom and use the journey planner to look up train times.
-In the search results, find a departure that suits you, click on it for details, then click Save journey to add it to your Trip.
+In the search results, find a departure that suits you, click on it for details, then click Save journey to add it to your trip.

-I wasn't sure if I'd leave Engelberg at 09:02 next morning or finish breakfast early and make the 08:02, so I added both journeys to my Trip (which I'd called Engelberg as that's where I was going) to have them both handy, whichever one I ended up taking.
+For example, I wasn't sure if I'd leave Engelberg at 09:02 next morning or finish breakfast early and make the 08:02, so I added both journeys to my trip (which I'd called Engelberg as that's where I was going) to have them both handy, whichever one I ended up taking.

 -

-When you board a train, find the journey in your Trip and slide the grey toggle next to it to add it to your pass.
+Find the journey in your trip and slide the grey toggle next to it to add it to your pass.

 If you now click on My pass you'll see that journey added to your pass, and if you click on Show ticket you'll see all journeys added to the pass for that day listed underneath the QR code.
 If you make a mistake or change your mind at the last moment, don't worry, you can un-toggle the train to remove it from your pass.
 It's that simple!

-As it happens, I made the 08:02 from Engelberg, so went to My trip, opened Engelberg and toggled the 08:02 to add it to my pass.
-I then swiped left on the 09:02 to delete it from Engelberg (although I could have just left it there, it doesn't matter).
+On that Engelberg trip I managed to catch the 08:02, so went to the My trip tab, opened Engelberg and toggled the 08:02 onto my pass.
+I then swiped left on the 09:02 to delete it from Engelberg - or I could have just left it there, it doesn't matter.

-Incidentally, if any of the trains involve travel in your home country, the app will warn you that you're triggering one of your two permitted inbound/outbound days, it keeps a record of those.
+If any of the trains involve travel in your home country, the app will warn you that you're triggering one of your two permitted inbound/outbound days.
+It keeps a record of those and won't let you have more than two.

 -